shakedown-street/jprice/jprice/backup/posts/load-balancer-basics.md

 ## Summary

 Load balancing is a powerful technique for scaling web applications horizontally.
 By distributing traffic across multiple backend servers, you can improve performance, ensure high availability, and handle increased load effectively.
-Nginx is a popular choice for implementing load balancing due to its flexibility and ease of use.
 When designing a load balanced architecture, consider the specific needs of your application, including traffic patterns, resource requirements, and cost considerations.